TheStig294/100-more-randomats-pack-2/README.md

 Hides your role and disables the scoreboard\
 \
 _ttt_randomat_whatami_ - Default: 1 - Whether this randomat is enabled

+## What's the Mud Scientist?

+Turns someone into a "Mud Scientist", a joke role that does nothing but "Collect mud samples"\
+The number of unique objects they managed to scan is displayed at the end of the round\
+The Mud Scientist wins simply by surviving to the end of the round, like the "Old Man"\
+\
+_ttt_randomat_mudscientist_ - Default: 1 - Whether this randomat is enabled

 ## Yay!